xsIceman/rtdTutorial/docs/source/index.rst

 It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.

+**maybe this is a very good tool for edit** Need to test if we can do both local and cloud builds

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.